mszinte/pRF_analysis/RetinoMaps/rest/README.md

 $ ./leave_one_out_mmp1_clusters.sh

-## 2. Downsampling the task-based results from the 170k to the 91k resolution
+## 2. Downsampling the task-based results from the 170k to the 91k resolution of the fsLR template

-Just run this script to perform all the steps required (see the comments in the script itself):
+Just run this script in the resampling folder to perform all the steps required (see the comments in the script itself):

 $ ./resample_to_91k.sh